jmcerrejon/misapuntesde/src/2024/02/open_quicktime_streaming_any_device_on_macos.md

 ![Open Quicktime](/images/2024/02/open_usb_device.png "Open Quicktime shortcut")

-This is one of those things that you do every day, and the flow is very boring: _Open Quicktime, cancel the box dialog, Go to Menu > File > New Movie Recording_, and then select the device.
+This is one of those things that I do every day, and the flow is very boring: _Open Quicktime, cancel the box dialog, Go to File > File > New Movie Recording_, and then select the device.
 I mainly use it to view the signal from a _USB video capture_ device, which works much better than doing it via _VNC, Remote Desktop_, or similar.
 In addition, these types of capture devices are very cheap.

 So today I'm going to show you how to open _Quicktime_ and start streaming a device on _macOS_ using the command line or making an _Automator_ script.